byme8/ZeroQL/README.md

 # Credits

-Initially, the project was inspired by https://github.com/Giorgi/GraphQLinq
+The initial inspiration for this project came from the work done at https://github.com/Giorgi/GraphQLinq